Manhattan Project: Trinity

+together with verse (XI,32), which he translated as "Now I am become Death, destroyer of worlds".

+The test was significantly more successful than had been anticipated; this was immediately cabled to Stimson, who was then at the Potsdam Conference, and Groves hastily prepared a lengthier report sent via courier.
+President Harry S. Truman was powerfully and positively affected by the news.
+Stimson noted in his diary that when he shared it with Churchill, Churchill remarked: "Now I know what happened to Truman yesterday.
+I couldn't understand it.
+When he got to the meeting after having read this report, he was a changed man.
+He told the Russians just where they got on and off and generally bossed the whole meeting."

 Personnel

-In June 1944, the Manhattan Project employed some 129,000 workers, of whom 84,500 were construction workers, 40,500 were plant operators and 1,800 were military personnel.
-As construction activity fell off, the workforce declined to 100,000 a year later, but the number of military personnel increased to 5,600.
+At its peak in June 1944, the Manhattan Project employed about 129,000 workers, of whom 84,500 were construction workers, 40,500 were plant operators and 1,800 were military personnel.
+As construction activity declined, the workforce fell to 100,000 a year later, but the number of military personnel increased to 5,600.
 Procuring the required numbers of workers, especially highly skilled workers, in competition with other vital wartime programs proved very difficult.
+Due to high turnover, over 500,000 people worked on the project.
+Most African Americans were employed in low-level jobs, but there were a few African-American scientists and technicians.
+The unique labor and security requirements also resulted in the Manhattan Project having a higher percentage of women in technical roles than later government projects.

 In 1943, Groves obtained a special temporary priority for labor from the War Manpower Commission.
 In March 1944, both the War Production Board and the War Manpower Commission gave the project their highest priority.
 The Kansas commission director stated that from April to July 1944 every qualified applicant in the state who visited a United States Employment Service office was urged to work at the Hanford Site.
 No other job was offered until the applicant definitively rejected the offer.
 Tolman and Conant, in their role as the project's scientific advisers, drew up a list of candidate scientists and had them rated by scientists already working on the project.
 Groves then sent a personal letter to the head of their university or company asking for them to be released for essential war work.
-At the University of Wisconsin–Madison, Stanislaw Ulam gave one of his students, Joan Hinton, an exam early, so she could leave to do war work.
-A few weeks later, Ulam received a letter from Hans Bethe, inviting him to join the project.
-Conant personally persuaded Kistiakowsky to join the project.